Dockray, Westmorland and Furness

-Dockray (traditionally Dockwray) is a village in the civil parish of Matterdale, in the Westmorland and Furness district, in the county of Cumbria, but in the historic county of Cumberland England.
+Dockray (traditionally Dockwray) is a village in the civil parish of Matterdale, in the Westmorland and Furness district of Cumbria, England.
 In the 2011 census, the parish had 483 residents, roughly an 8% decrease from 526 residents in 2001.
-Dockray is located approximately eight miles south west of Penrith, and is accessible off of the A5091 road.
+Dockray lies approximately eight miles south west of Penrith, and is accessible from the A5091 road.

-The village is popular among walkers, mostly to Aira Force, and various fells surrounding the village, most notably Gowbarrow Fell.
-The village has no amenities, aside from the Royal Hotel, a local inn and restaurant.
+The village is popular among walkers, mostly to Aira Force, and various fells surrounding the village, most notably Gowbarrow Fell; Alfred Wainwright describes the ascent of Gowbarrow Fell from Dockray, but considers that other ascents are more attractive.
+The village has no amenities, aside from the Royal Hotel, the local inn and restaurant.

 In the Imperial Gazetteer of England and Wales of 1870, Dockwray was described as "a hamlet on the Aira rivulet, adjacent to Matterdale, in Cumberland.
 It commands a fine view over Ulles-water."